 Alternatively, biogas can be processed into hydrogen or methanol, which can then be chemically converted to electricity in a highly efficient fuel cell.
 Fuel cells can be large enough to power an entire farm or small enough to power a car or tractor.

 An innovative experiment in Missouri provides one example of the possibilities.
 Corn is used to produce ethanol, and the waste from the process is fed to cows for dairy production.
 Cow manure fertilizes the corn and is also run through a digester to produce biogas.
 A fuel cell efficiently converts the biogas into electricity to run the operation.
 The end products are ethanol, electricity, and milk.
 All the waste products are used within the project to lower costs.

-Biomass currently provides about two percent of America's electricity, one percent of the fuel used in cars and trucks, and some of the heat and steam used by homes and businesses.
+Biomass currently provides about two percent of the nation's electricity, one percent of the fuel used in cars and trucks, and some of the heat and steam used by homes and businesses.
 With more energy crops and better conversion technology, it could gain a much larger portion of the market.
 Energy crops and crop residues could provide 14 percent of U.S. electricity use or 13 percent of the nation's motor fuel.

 An Oak Ridge National Laboratory (ORNL) study found that farmers could grow 188 million dry tons of switchgrass on 42 million acres of cropland in the United States at a price of less than $50 per dry ton delivered (see map below).
 This level of production would increase total U.S. net farm income by nearly $6 billion.
 ORNL also estimates that about 150 million dry tons of corn stover and wheat straw are available annually in the United States at the same price, which could increase farm income by another $2 billion.
 This assumes about 40 percent of the total residue is collected and the rest is left to maintain soil quality.